-Washington, DC – Today, U.S. Senator Joe Manchin (D-WV), Chairman of the Senate Energy and Natural Resources Committee, took to the Senate floor to urge his colleagues to support the nomination of Representative Debra Haaland (D-NM) to be Secretary of the Interior and to confirm her nomination next week.
-The Senate voted to invoke cloture on the motion to proceed to consideration of her nomination by a recorded vote of 54-42.
+Washington, DC – Today, U.S. Senator Joe Manchin (D-WV), Chairman of the Senate Energy and Natural Resources Committee, took to the Senate floor to urge his colleagues to support the nomination of Tracy Stone-Manning to be Director of the Bureau of Land Management.
+The Senate voted to invoke cloture on her nomination by a recorded vote of 50-48.

 Chairman Manchin’s remarks can be viewed here or read as prepared below:

 Mr. President, I rise in support of the motion to invoke cloture on the nomination of Tracy Stone-Manning to be the Director of the Bureau of Land Management.

 I do so after giving very careful consideration to the serious allegations that many of our colleagues have leveled against her.

 If there were any truth or evidence to support these charges, I could not support her nomination.

 Now, every Senator is entitled to his or her own opinion about Tracy Stone-Manning, but none of us is entitled to make up our own facts to justify our vote on her nomination.